-With a blast of arctic air enveloping most of south Louisiana with a likely freeze, New Orleans officials are strongly advising area residents to dig in and make preparations for small talk.
+With a blast of arctic air enveloping most of south Louisiana and a pipe-bursting freeze on the way, New Orleans officials are strongly advising area residents to dig in and make preparations for small talk.

 “You have to be ready for weather like this,” said New Orleans resident Richard Alvarez as he wrote down a list of potential phrases to say when talking with other people over the next few days.